Pilot Models Constructed by Brett Gallant

 WP910The edger or gang saw contains a series of five parallel blades located along a single shaft.
 The board after being chopped to length by the cut off saw rolls along the feed table and enters the edger.
 Here it is cut into individual boards.
 Since the saw blades may be adjusted, different board widths may be cut as desired.
 The finished boards are then sent to the discharge table.
 This is the end of the line and they can now be readied for transport to market.
 This type of machinery produces rough cut boards suitable for finishing in other mills or ready for use as bridge timbers, ties, mill or mine timbers, etc… The edger is driven directly from the overhead belt drive system.
 Complete plans are included in the manual for suggestions on arranging and driving the machinery.

-The machinery kits listed above include all of the white metal details pictured, the original C.H.B.
+The machinery kits listed above include all of the white metal details and 3D Printed Parts pictured, the original C.H.B.
 Models drawings, the original instructions along with a general assembly manual of construction methods and hints, weathering tips, photographs, and supplemental templates.
 The manual also includes information on the use of the machinery as well as how to arrange and drive the components.
 All kits are hardware only and do not include stripwood, brass wire, nbw’s, and the logs which are necessary to complete the models.
 A listing of these items are provided.

 O Scale Standard Sawmill Machinery Set